devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Now we need to define the contact and integration that will connect the escalation chain to a Grafana alert.

 To create a contact point, use the Grafana Cloud main navigation menu for `Alerts & IRM > Alerting > Contact points`.
 Press the `Add contact point` button and supply the name **JWT Pizza DevOps**.
-Select the `Grafana OnCall` integration, select **New OnCall integration** with the value of `Grafana Alerting`, and provide `jwt-pizza` as the new integration name.
+Select the `Grafana IRM` integration, select **New IRM integration** as the connection method, and provide `jwt-pizza` as the new integration name.
 Press `Save contact point`.

 ![Contact point](contactPoint.png)

 This will create both the contact point and the integration, but you need to associate your team with the integration, so we need to edit the integration.

-To edit an integration, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Integrations`.
+To edit an integration, use the Grafana Cloud main navigation menu for `Alerts & IRM > IRM > Integrations`.
 Edit the `jwt-pizza` integration by pushing the triple dot button and selecting `Integration settings`.
 Specify **JWT Pizza DevOps** as the team and press `Update integration`.

 ![Edit integration](editIntegration.png)